mincongzhang/BadCpu/Readme.md

 1. read hard coded path and window names from cfg file
 2. draw gaussian, .etc waves
 3. play frequency waves when playing animes(done)
-4. Multithreading to wait certain time before drawing(1 thread to wait, 1 thread to draw)
+4. Create a new thread to keep frame rate(done)